Home

 Meeting these reductions while the state continues to grow will be challenging, which is why the Center has led the charge to bring the state’s flagship land-use and environmental protection statute, the California Environmental Quality Act, into play.
 The California Environmental Quality Act requires state and local agencies to assess and reduce the environmental impacts of new development projects prior to their approval, providing the ideal forum for analyzing solutions to global warming before new projects add to it.
 Since the Act was passed in 1970, it’s gained a proven track record of having a positive effect on air quality, water supply, and plants and wildlife.
 The problem was, prior to the Center’s advocacy, global warming and greenhouse gas emissions were almost universally ignored during the important California Environmental Quality Act review process.

-That’s why we’ve filed scores of comment letters and brought a number of lawsuits against agencies including the cities of Banning, Desert Hot Springs, and Perris for approving plans for developments that didn’t take measures to address global warming impacts.
-In 2007, we joined with other conservation groups and California Attorney General Jerry Brown to challenge San Bernardino County’s failure to consider greenhouse gas emissions in adopting its long-range growth plan.
-Our suit, along with the attorney general’s, resulted in a settlement requiring San Bernardino County to inventory greenhouse gas emissions, set reduction targets for greenhouse gases, and adopt feasible measures to meet those targets for the next 20 years.
-The Center was recognized for this victory in Environment Now’s Top Achievements Report 2007, a yearly review of the most successful environmental initiatives led by nonprofits in Southern California.
+The Center has filed scores of comment letters and brought a number of lawsuits against entities including the cities of Banning, Desert Hot Springs, and Perris for approving plans for developments that didn't take measures to address global warming impacts.
+In 2007, we joined with other conservation groups and California Attorney General Jerry Brown in a landmark challenge of San Bernardino County's failure to consider greenhouse gas emissions in adopting its long-range growth plan.
+Our suit, along with the attorney general's, resulted in a settlement requiring San Bernardino County to inventory greenhouse gas emissions, set reduction targets for greenhouse gases, and adopt feasible measures to meet those targets for the next 20 years.
+The Center was recognized for this victory in Environment Now's Top Achievements Report 2007, a yearly review of the most successful environmental initiatives led by nonprofits in Southern California.

-This pressure from the Center and Attorney General Brown has helped California make huge strides towards considering and reducing greenhouse gas emissions from new growth.
-Of course, this progress has not gone unnoticed, and oil companies, developers, and others are lobbying hard for a legislative rollback to gut the California Environmental Quality Act and remove the requirement to address greenhouse gas pollution.
-We’re vigorously defending the Act against these attacks, at the same time working for its full implementation as one of California’s most important global warming laws.
-Currently, we’re taking Wal-Mart to task for refusing to reduce its enormous carbon footprint while constructing a new Supercenter near Joshua Tree National Park, and we just won the rejection of a proposal for the Palmwood luxury resort, also planned near the Park, because the project’s environmental study didn’t address greenhouse gas emissions.
-In August 2008, to stop the California Energy Commission from slacking in its regulatory role, we moved to intervene in the licensing process for a new power plant — the Carlsbad Energy Center Project — to ensure it addresses its global warming emissions.
+Pressure from the Center, Attorney General Brown and others has helped California make great strides toward considering and reducing greenhouse gas emissions from new growth.
+Of course, this progress hasn't gone unnoticed, and oil companies, developers and others are lobbying hard for a legislative rollback to gut the California Environmental Quality Act and remove the requirement to address greenhouse gas pollution.
+We're vigorously defending the Act against these attacks, at the same time working for its full implementation as one of California's most important global warming laws.